-Theprinciple of diminishing marginal utility states that the utility or satisfaction gained from each additional unit of a good or service consumed is less than the prior unit.
+The law of diminishing marginal utility states that the utility or satisfaction gained from each additional unit of a good or service consumed is less than the prior unit.
+In other words, the more you consume of a good or service, the less satisfied you will be with each successive use or consumption.

 The law of diminishing marginal utility has several terms that need to be understood.
 Economists use "utility" as a measurement of satisfaction when consuming a good or service.
-"Marginal" is frequently used by economists.
-It always means the next unit, so marginal utility is the satisfaction gained from consuming the next unit of a good or service.
+"Marginal" is frequently used by economists to mean the next unit, so marginal utility is the satisfaction gained from consuming the next unit of a good or service.

 The video illustrates the law of diminishing marginal utility when two bored and hungry college students have a doughnut eating contest.
 The first doughnut tastes great and helps satiate their hunger.
 On a scale of one to ten, both Todd and Corey may rate their "utility" or satisfaction a ten.
 The second doughnut is less satisfying.
 Perhaps for Todd it is an eight, but for Corey it is a seven.
 Finally when they reach their fifth doughnut Todd's satisfaction is one, and Corey's is negative.
 The video illustrates the law of diminishing marginal utility because each successive doughnut results in a lower level of satisfaction.